Anne M. Andrews: Education, research, and service

 Andrews grew up in Pittsburgh and discovered her passion for science, and most especially chemistry, during her middle school science classes.
-She would go on to receive her B.S. in Chemistry Pennsylvania State University where during her time as a student she was an intern in the Toxicology and Forensic Pathology Departments at the Pittsburgh's Coroners Office.
+She would go on to receive her B.S. in Chemistry Pennsylvania State University where during her time as a student she was an intern in the Toxicology and Forensic Pathology Departments at the Pittsburgh Coroner's Office.
 It was in this environment that Andrews has shared that she received a more nuanced exposure to bioanalytical chemistry, instrumentation, chromatography, and handling biological samples.
 Andrews would subsequently work as an analytical chemist at Hazleton Laboratories in Vienna, VA.

 In support of her expanding research interests in the biomedical sciences, Andrews pursued and received her Ph.D. in Chemistry from the American University where her thesis research was performed in the laboratory of Dr. Dennis L. Murphy at the National Institute of Mental Health (NIHM).
 Andrews was as an NIH Predoctoral Fellow and U.S. Department of Education Fellow during her graduate studies.
 After receiving her doctorate, Andrews continued her research at the NIMH as a postdoctoral fellow and subsequently was a senior staff fellow until 1998.
 During her time at the NIMH, Andrews was a leader in the earliest studies on animal models of serotonin transporter deficiencies.
 She also discovered and profiled a novel serotonin neurotoxin, 2'NH2-MPTP.
 Prior to joining the faculty at UCLA, Andrews was a faculty member in the Department of Chemistry at her undergraduate alma mater Pennsylvania State University.

 In the areas of service, Andrews is Associate Editor for the ACS Chemical Neuroscience journal.
 Andrews is President-elect of the International Society for Serotonin Research and a member of the American College of Neuropsychopharmacology, the Society for Neuroscience, the American Chemical Society, and the Society for Electroanalytical Chemistry.
 At UCLA, Andrews is a member of the California Nanosystems Institute, the Semel Institute for Neuroscience & Human Behavior, and the Hatos Center for Neuropharmacology.
 Andrews was involved with the team proposal for the BRAIN Initiative and has also elaborated independently on the opportunities and potential associated with advancing such research frontiers, including for the study of chemical connectomics.